-References to the Tribunal
+53 References to the Tribunal

-- (1) Where an employer does not give an employee a statement as required by Article 51 or where the statement the employer gives does not comply with what is required, the employee may refer the matter to the Tribunal to determine what particulars ought to have been included or referred to in a statement so as to comply with the requirements of the Article concerned. - (2) Where - - (a) a statement purporting to be a pay statement purporting to comply with Article 51, has been given to an employee; and - (b) a question arises as to the particulars which ought to have been included or referred to in the statement so as to comply with the requirements of this Law, either the employer or the employee may require the question to be referred to and determined by the Tribunal.
+- (1) Where an employer does not give an employee a statement as required by Article 51 or where the statement the employer gives does not comply with what is required, the employee may refer the matter to the Tribunal to determine - (a) what particulars ought to have been included or referred to in a statement so as to comply with the requirements of the Article concerned; and - (b) whether any compensation should be paid by the employer to the employee (and if so, subject to Article 54(1A), the amount of such compensation) by reason of the employer's failure to comply with such requirements. - (2) Where - (a) a statement purporting to be a pay statement purporting to comply with Article 51, has been given to an employee; and - (b) a question arises as to the particulars which ought to have been included or referred to in the statement so as to comply with the requirements of this Law, either the employer or the employee may require the question to be referred to and determined by the Tribunal.